FranklinManuana/LHL-SQL-Project/starting_with_questions.md

 SELECT DISTINCT productname,LOWER(TRIM(city)) as city,LOWER(TRIM(country)) as country, ROUND(SUM(totaltransactionrevenue / 1000000), 2) as total_product_revenue
 FROM all_sessions
-WHERE totaltransactionrevenue IS NOT NULL AND  city NOT LIKE '%not%' GROUP by productname,country,city
+WHERE totaltransactionrevenue IS NOT NULL AND city NOT LIKE 'not%' AND city NOT LIKE '(not%' AND productsku LIKE 'GGO%' GROUP by productname,country,city
 ORDER BY total_product_revenue DESC